The Future of Dentistry is Now

 There was a time when lasers were only seen on TV Shows and movies, like Star Trek, and others.
 And while more and more industries have begun recognizing the benefits of lasers, including medicine, eye surgery and dentistry, we’ve been using them at Excellence in Dentistry since 1992.

 Our Anchorage laser dentist now have 7 different dental lasers over 4 different wavelengths to offer a wide variety treatments.
 Whether we are using the laser to conservatively do a filling without shots or drills, or enhancing periodontal health with perio-specific laser wavelengths, or using the laser and PIPS technology to assist with root canal treatment, lasers just work better.
-With Dr. Johnson and Dr. Kendall at the helm, we have taken dentistry to the next level by stepping into the future!
+With Dr. Kendall and Dr. Johnson at the helm, we have taken dentistry to the next level by stepping into the future!

 How Do Dental Lasers Work?